-- Chart 14 illustrates that North Carolina Cooperative Extension accounts for a very small portion (0.9%) of the total appropriation for the Education Service Area (\$162,224,313) for FY22. - The FY22 Adopted Budget for NC Cooperative Extension reflects a net County dollar increase of 2.8% or \$25,224 over the FY21 Adopted Budget.
-This increase is based on increased expenditures of \$191,117, driven by increases in Personal Services as well as Other Contractual Services (where Personal Services costs for send-in employees who are paid through the State of North Carolina are budgeted) as well as Payments to Other Agencies (the payment to the North Carolina Forest Service). - NC Cooperative Extension submitted one Alternate Service Level request for Full-Time Office Assistant.
-Additional information on this request can be found in the appendices, but this request was not included in the FY22 Adopted Budget.
+- Chart 14 illustrates that North Carolina Cooperative Extension accounts for a very small portion (0.9%) of the total appropriation for the Education Service Area (\$161,930,351) for FY22. - The FY22 Recommended Budget for NC Cooperative Extension reflects a net County dollar increase of 2.8% or \$25,224 over the FY21 Adopted Budget.
+This increase is based on increased expenditures of \$66,183, driven by increases in Personal Services as well as Other Contractual Services (where Personal Services costs for send-in employees who are paid through the State of North Carolina are budgeted) as well as Payments to Other Agencies (the payment to the North Carolina Forest Service). - NC Cooperative Extension submitted one Alternate Service Level request for Full-Time Office Assistant.
+Additional information on this request can be found in the appendices.

-- Forsyth Technical Community College (FTCC) represents 6.9% of the Service Area.
-Net County dollars are increasing \$474,599, or 4.4% in the FY22 Adopted Budget when compared to the FY21 Adopted Budget. - In anticipation of possible increases in personnel-related costs in the State budget, \$316,377 is included in Contingency in Non-Departmental.
+- Forsyth Technical Community College (FTCC) represents 6.8% of the Service Area.
+Net County dollars are increasing \$305,571, or 2.8% in the FY22 Recommended Budget when compared to the FY21 Adopted Budget.
+Comparing the request to the FY22 Restored Budget (as a result of the midyear budget restorations approved by the Board of Commissioners in December 2020), the request is actually a \$27,496, or 0.3% decrease year-over-year. - In anticipation of possible increases in personnel-related costs in the State budget, \$316,377 is included in Contingency in Non-Departmental.
 This has been the practice for the past several years and when the State has decided to fund increases, the County has been well prepared to cover these increases.
 Because the State did not pass a budget in FY21, the funds that had been held in reserve were not transferred to Forsyth Tech. - An Alternate Service Level request was submitted that would increase the number of County-paid positions for Forsyth Technical Community College with the addition of five Full-Time Campus Security Officers.
 Additional information on this request can be found in the appendices.
-The Board of Commissioners included funding for three additional officers in the FY22 Adopted Budget.